-PHP 7.2.0 RC3 has been released on PHP.net on 28th September 2017, and is also available for CentOS/RHEL 7.4 at Webtatic via Yum in it’s testing repository.
+PHP 7.2.4 has been released on PHP.net on 29th March 2018, and is also available for CentOS/RHEL 7.4 at Webtatic via Yum.

 PEAR installer now supports PHP 7.*, however most pecl libraries will not support it as well without their maintainers adding compatibility, so only pecl libraries that do support it will be in the Webtatic repository.